Semi-Discriminative Representation Loss for Online Continual Learning: The source of gradient diversity

-We first conducted a simple experiment on classification tasks of 2-D Gaussian distributions, and tried to identify samples with most diverse gradients in the 2-D feature space.
-We trained a linear model on the first task to discriminate between two classes (blue and orange dots in \Cref{fig:2dim_task1}).
-We then applied the algorithm \ac{GSS-IQP} \citep{aljundi2019gradient} to select 10\% of the samples of training data that produce gradients with the lowest similarity with other samples (black dots in \Cref{fig:2dim_task1}), which is defined as: $\widehat{M} = \min_{M} \sum_{i,j \in M} \frac{\langle g_i,g_j \rangle}{||g_i|| \cdot ||g_j||}$.
-It is clear from \Cref{fig:2dim_task1} that the samples in $\widehat{M}$ are mostly around the decision boundary between the two classes.
-Increasing the size of $\widehat{M}$ results in the inclusion of samples that trace the outer edges of the data distributions from each class. {It indicates that gradients can be strongly opposed when samples from different classes are very similar}.
-Samples close to decision boundaries are most likely to exhibit this characteristic.
-Intuitively, storing the decision boundaries of previously learned classes should be an effective way to preserve classification performance on those classes.
-However, if the episodic memory only includes samples representing the learned boundaries, it may miss important information when the model is required to incrementally learn new classes.
-We show this by introducing a second task - training the model above on a third class (green dots).
-We display the decision boundaries (which split the feature space in a one \emph{vs.} all manner) learned by the model after task 2 with $\widehat{M}$ (\Cref{fig:2dim_task2_GSS}) and a random set of samples (\Cref{fig:2dim_task2_random}) from task 1 as the episodic memory.
-The random episodic memory shows better performance than the one selected by \ac{GSS-IQP}, since the new decision boundaries rely on samples not included in $\widehat{M}$.
-It explains why randomly selected memories may generalize better in \cl{}.
-The experimental results indicate that: \begin{enumerate*}[label=\emph{\arabic*})] \item \textbf{\emph{more similar representations in different classes result in more diverse gradients.}} \item \textbf{\emph{more diverse representations in a same class help with learning new boundaries incrementally.}} \end{enumerate*}
+The common idea of gradient-based approaches indicates that samples with the most diverse gradients (the gradients have largely negative similarities with other samples) are most critical to generalization across tasks.
+In this sense, we first tried to identify samples with most diverse gradients in a 2-D feature space by a simple classification task of 2-D Gaussian distributions.
+We trained a linear model to discriminate between two classes (blue and orange dots in \Cref{fig:2dim_example}).
+We then select a set of samples $\widehat{\mathcal{M}}$ that produce gradients having the largest diversity (smallest similarity) with other samples as defined in \Cref{eq:GSS} (black dots in \Cref{fig:2dim_example}).
+The size of $\widehat{\mathcal{M}}$ is 10\% of the training set.
+It is clear from \Cref{fig:2dim_example} that the samples in $\widehat{\mathcal{M}}$ are mostly around the decision boundary between the two classes.
+It matches the intuition that gradients can be strongly opposed when samples from different classes are very similar.
+An extreme example would be two samples with same representations having different labels.
+In this case, the gradient to decrease the loss of one sample must increase the loss of the other.
+The experimental results indicate that \textbf{\emph{more similar representations in different classes result in more diverse gradients.}} In the following we theoretically analyze this connection between the gradients and representations of a linear model.